hofstadter-io/hof-docs/content/getting-started/cuelang.md

 ---
 title: "Cuelang"
-brief: "as the input to hof"
+description: "Getting started with Cuelang as the input to hof"

 weight: 9
 ---